Huckiel7/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Creating a readme for task 1, Write a function that copies memory area
+Creating a readme for task 2, Write a function that locates a character in a string